AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 Org / Sub-org switcher to switch between instances.
 Only one for Alpha.
 Later: intermerdiate screen with Control Panel (beta). if v8 + ACS with one card per ACS instance.
 Maybe quickly explain the menu for Alpha?
 -->

-## Contextual help and on-boarding guides
+## Contextual help and on-boarding guide

 A contextual help is available in the interface.
 When available, click on the **?** icon to display help information and related documentation links.